GMetois/Reinforcement-Learning-Project-Mazes-and-Tic-Tac-Toe/README.md

-# CMaze
+# Reinforcement Learning Project : Mazes and Tic-Tac-Toe

-Here's our repository dedicated to the IN104 course at ENSTA Paris.
+Here's our repository dedicated to Reinforcement Learning.
+A small project will be conducted and used as a course project at ENSTA Paris.

 We aim here to implement QLearning algorithm in order to exit a maze first, then improve it with SARSA or DOUBLE Q algorithm for more efficiency.